 Final Thoughts

-- Teach your German Shepherd that obeying your commands enables him to meet or play with the dogs he’s barking at.
+• Teach your German Shepherd that obeying your commands lets him meet or play with the dogs he’s barking at.